Interpretive Summary: Source of trace minerals impacts digestibility in steers

 Overall, the results of this study suggest that source of trace minerals is an important factor to consider in the formulation of rumen feed.
 The bioavailability of minerals needs to be considered when creating diets that are both cost-effective and optimized for best animal nutrition.
 More studies into the digestibility and bioavailability of nutrients based on their source in ruminants is justified.

-The original article, Trace mineral source impacts rumen trace mineral metabolism and fiber digestion in steers fed a medium-quality grass hay diet, will soon be viewable in the Journal of Animal Science.
+The original article, Trace mineral source impacts rumen trace mineral metabolism and fiber digestion in steers fed a medium-quality grass hay diet, is viewable in the Journal of Animal Science.